 Frequently Asked Questions

-The reason you might need a sinus lift is to replace bone that has been lost or which is deficient in the area around your sinuses.
+The reason you might need a sinus lift is to replace bone that has been lost in the back of your upper jaw which is deficient in the area around your sinuses.
 Your sinuses are empty air filled cavities located either side of your nose and can affect dental implants that are being used to replace missing back teeth in your upper jaw.

 After a sinus lift, it will take around 3 to 6 months for the added bone to become one with your sinus floor bone.
 Depending on the grafting material used, implants may be placed after four to nine months.
-It is normal to experience swelling, discomfort and minor bleeding from your nose and mouth after the surgery.
+Most discomfort subsides within a couple days of the procedure.
+Bone will continue to mature internally over 3-6 months.